noccy80/phpl/README.md

 To use the prompt in other ansi-capable scenarios, you can call on `phpl-generate`.
 By default, escape sequences will be enclosed within a block of `\[ .. \]`, but this can be disabled by passing `-r`.
 You can also specify the working directory with `-d` and exit code of last process with `-s`.
+To add a newline to the end of the output, use `-n`.

 ## ToDo/Known Issues

 Things that need improving:

- *  The theme parser shouldn't be line-oriented nor care about whitespace.
- *  Icons should be customizable, maybe as icon packs.
  *  Better handling of 256-color and 24b-color stuff.
 Pragmas are in place but not active.
  *  Need to strip UTF-8 when outputting to a physical console as most icons fail there.
- *  Solarized theme need dark and light variants, and `$include()` must be added to theme parser.
+ *  Solarized theme need dark and light variants.